ClemSau/docker-and-kubernetes-course-notes/sections/1_dive_into_docker.md

 ### What is REALLY a container

 A system is a set of programs, interacting with a kernel through system calls.
 The kernel access the system hardware to run the processes.

+It is tailored for the needs according to the image, for example, a portion of the hard drive is dedicated to the container according to the programs contained in the image.

 ![Container](img/1_1.png)

 An image contains essentially a file system snapshot and a startup command.

 ![Image](img/1_2.png)